rammewada/connect-ai/readme.md

 - The frontend is a Next.js app located in `frontend/app`
 - The backend server entrypoint is `backend/server.ts`
 - Update the frontend page and backend routes to implement your AI interactions

+#### Simple

+Search AI helps users find the right information faster.
+Instead of spending hours searching through Google results, it analyzes and filters data from multiple trusted sources, delivering highly relevant and accurate answers with cross-verified information.

+#### Product Description

+Search AI is an intelligent research assistant designed for users who struggle to find accurate information through traditional search engines.
+It gathers, analyzes, and cross-checks data from multiple reliable sources to provide precise, trustworthy, and well-validated answers, helping users make informed decisions with confidence.

+#### Pitch

+Search AI transforms online research by going beyond traditional search results.
+It intelligently filters noise, verifies information across multiple sources, and delivers highly accurate, evidence-backed answers—saving users time and improving the quality of their research.

+#### Landing Page Version

+Stop digging through endless search results.
+Search AI finds, filters, and verifies information from multiple sources to provide accurate, reliable, and research-backed answers in seconds.
+Focus on insights, not searching.